PerformanceHorizonGroup/partnerize-mobile-sdk-android/README.md

 When an inbound intent from a mobile web browser or Android app launches your Android app via deep links, the Conversion instance can be constructed from the intent, preserving the click reference.

+Android API 25 changed the way deep links are being handled and so links are no longer redirected from the browser, but instead handled directly in the Advertiser app.
+To handle this scenario, the SDK provides a beginConversion method to register the click with partnerize ready for conversion.

 Here’s a snippet that shows how to retrieve the click reference from an Intent

 ```java